dolphjs/docs/content/guide.md

 dolph.start();
 ```

-To create a new Dolph application instance, we instantiate the `DolphFactory` class.
-This class exposes a couple of methods that allow for configuration and other functionalities.
-The `start` method when called starts the `Dolph core engine`.
+To create a new Dolph application instance, instantiate the `DolphFactory` class.
+This class provides several methods for configuration and other functionalities.
+Calling the start method will initialize the `Dolph core engine`.

 #### Architectures

-We try our best to be inclusive as possible hence the reason we have more than one architecture for Dolph projects: [spring](/architectures/spring) and [express](/architectures/express).
-This allow developers to write code based on thier preferences.
+We strive to be as inclusive as possible, which is why Dolph projects support two architectures:  [spring](/architectures/spring) and [express](/architectures/express).
+This flexibility allows developers to choose based on their preferences.

->info **Note** Spring architecture is the recommended appraoch for building dolphjs applications because it has a lot of utilities, functions and features which could be used to speed up development time and give a better experience.
+>info **Note** The Spring architecture is the recommended approach for building DolphJS applications.
+It offers numerous utilities, functions, and features designed to accelerate development and enhance the overall experience.

 Dolph is built on the [express](https://expressjs.com/) framework.

 #### Running the application

-Running the `dolph new <project name>` command set's up your project with the choosen architecture and config files but to run an application, you have to install packages by naviagting to the project location and runnning:
+The `dolph new <project name>` command sets up your project with the chosen architecture and configuration files.
+To run the application, you need to install the necessary packages.
+Navigate to the project directory and execute:

 ```bash
 yarn install
 ```

-After installing packages, you would want to have sample files generated for you and this can be done using the below command:
+After installing the packages, you may want to generate sample files.
+You can do this using the following command:

 ```bash
 dolph generate -a <component name>
 ```

-The command above generates a component with the following files: controller, service, model and registers the controller class in the component class.
+The command above generates a component with the following files: controller, service, model, and registers the controller class within the component class.

-> info **Hint** As at the currently version, you need to import the component manually into the server file as shown below (the below example assumes you ran `dolph generate -a auth`):
+> info **Hint** In the current version, you need to manually import the component into the server file.
+The example below assumes you ran `dolph generate -a auth`:

 ```typescript
 import { DolphFactory } from "@dolphjs/dolph";